France

 Universities can create legal entities without constraints

-This applies to 18 other countries: Austria, Brandenburg, Czech Republic, Estonia, Finland, Flanders, Hesse, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Spain, United Kingdom
+This applies to 18 other countries: Austria, Brandenburg, Croatia, Estonia, Finland, Flanders, Wallonia, Hesse, Hungary, Italy, Lithuania, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Serbia, Spain, United Kingdom

 Financial weighted 45% unweighted 33%